nbicocchi/nbicocchi/teaching/README.md

 **Exam**

-You can take the final exam at any time by arranging it with Dr. Bicocchi.
+You can schedule the final exam at any time by coordinating with Dr. Bicocchi.
 The exam consists of the following components:

+- **Oral Exam (50% of the final grade):**
-* One exercise, selected or adapted from the Lab section of each module (50% of the final grade)
+    - Two questions, selected or adapted from the Lab section of each module.

+- **Written Exam (50% of the final grade):**
-* Two questions, selected or adapted from the Lab section of each module (50% of the final grade)
+    - One exercise, selected or adapted from the Lab section of each module.

-If you're particularly interested in the topic, you also have the option to develop a home project instead of taking the exam.
+      **OR**
+    - A home project on a topic related to the exam material.
+The project **must** be structured as a course module, including both a Markdown presentation and executable code.

 **Repositories**
 * https://github.com/nbicocchi/learn-microservices